top of page

 Arriving in Bukhara: First Impressions of this Silk Road City

-Stepping into Bukhara felt like stepping sideways in time.
-The city has this softness to it — sun-baked walls, cool stone archways, and quiet lanes that curve gently toward turquoise domes.
+Stepping into Bukhara felt like stepping sideways in time, sun-baked walls, cool stone archways, and quiet lanes that curve gently toward turquoise domes.
 Everywhere we turned, the facades were filled with detail: delicate brickwork, carved wooden doors, and mosaics that shimmered in blues and golds.
 Even the simplest buildings seemed to carry centuries of stories in their walls.
+Its a photographers dream!

 What surprised me most was how beautifully preserved the architecture is.
 Many of the madrasas and mosques are covered in dazzling tiles — geometric patterns, swirling calligraphy, and deep lapis blues that catch the light differently as the sun moves across the sky.
 Some facades are intricate like lace; others feel bold and monumental, rising out of the desert landscape with quiet confidence.

 Something travellers should know: Bukhara is far more spread out than Khiva.
 The old city isn’t a compact pocket — it’s a collection of squares, domes, courtyards and monuments scattered across a wider area.
 You find yourself drifting from one architectural treasure to the next: a madrasa here, a minaret there, then a quiet street that suddenly opens into a marketplace.
-There’s a lot to see, and each place feels just different enough to keep you wandering.
+There’s a lot to see, and some places of interest - like Sitorai Mokhi-Khosa Palace, you'll need to book a Yandex/Taxi.

 Staying in a Traditional Caravanserai